Panos994/Order-Dashboard-System/README.md

 \q

-### Also, if you have issues with the accessibility of dbuser, grant necessary privileges
+### Also, if you have issues with the accessibility of dbuser, grant all privileges
 ALTER DATABASE order_system_db OWNER TO dbuser;
 GRANT ALL PRIVILEGES ON DATABASE order_system_db TO dbuser;

 ```

 #### **Windows**